philanderson888/flutter/README.md

 - May 2020 - Initial Build
 - August 2021 - Refactor Notes
 - November 2021 - adding much more detail - components, unit tests, api, styling, list view, text input fields, text labels, buttons, alert dialog boxes, and more
+- - April 2022 - adding an ongoing 'live' project where latest features are added to this live project demo which holds examples of many teaching features at once, all inside the one app.
+Currently using the Course05BusinessCard2 app but hopefully will rename this at a future date; at the moment just running with this name.

 ## introduction